-As of June 2020, Nutmeg gives you the option to use your general investment or Stocks & Shares ISA account as a savings account.
-You can add cash to the account and then invest it later.
+As of June 2020, Nutmeg gives you the option to add cash to be invested later to your General Investment or Stocks & Shares ISA account.
 The option probably exists to attract new investors to the platform and help it keep its cash flow up even in the face of volatile markets created by both the Covid-19 pandemic and political instability in the UK and abroad.
 However, doing so does rob you of the option to earn any money on your savings.

 In some cases, you might be better served opening an account with another provider and then transferring your accounts to Nutmeg once you meet the minimum deposit contributions.
 Because Nutmeg isn’t a bank, you’re not going to earn any interest on the cash sitting in your account.

 Transferring your investments to Nutmeg is straightforward.
 Once you create your Nutmeg account, you can provide your current investment account details to initiate the transfer.

 In most cases, Nutmeg arranges an electronic ISA transfer with your current provider.